 As we saw, the electron configuration of oxygen’s eight electrons is:

 So it needs two more electrons in order to fill its valence shell.
 As everybody knows, it bonds with two atoms of hydrogen to make H2O.
 Each hydrogen atom shares its electron with the oxygen, making two covalent bonds.
 The oxygen atom now has the desired eight electrons in its valence shell.
 The resulting arrangement is triangular.

-In addition, oxygen is more electronegative1)Electronegativity depends on the number of electrons and on the distance of the valence electrons from the nucleus. than hydrogen, meaning it has a stronger attraction for electrons, so the electrons spend more time in the vicinity of the oxygen, making that end of the molecule slightly more negative.
+Oxygen is more electronegative1Electronegativity depends on the number of electrons and on the distance of the valence electrons from the nucleus. than hydrogen, meaning it has a stronger attraction for electrons, so the electrons spend more time in the vicinity of the oxygen, making that end of the molecule slightly more negative.
 The molecule is said to be polarized.

 Since one end of the molecule is more negative than the other, the negative end of one molecule is electrostatically attracted to the positive end of another and this forms a weak bond called a hydrogen bond.
 In this image, one sees the proposed tetrahedral form of the molecule as well as the hyrdrogen bonds between molecules.

 Hydrogen bonds are strongest when the electrostatic interaction of the participant atoms is maximized, as shown in the above figure.
 This directionality is responsible for the geometric structure of hydrogen-bonded molecules into crystals.

 Hydrogen bonds do not only occur in water.
 They also form between an electronegative atom and a hydrogen atom covalently bonded to another electronegative atom, be it the same or different.